ouhft/COPE/docs/source/user_manual.md

 #### If the facts change...

-Understandably during the course of the procedure, and early positive inspection leading to a timely randomisation (allowing the Technician to set up the machines), can be overriden by later events.
+Understandably during the course of the procedure, an early positive inspection leading to a timely randomisation (allowing the Technician to set up the machines), can be overriden by later events.
 Back table inspection may find serious damage or other issues with the kidney, and the surgeon can now deem the organs to not be transplantable.

 We want you to record these changes of data as they happen.
 Even if you've done a randomisation, you can subsequently declare the organ not transplantable (remember to give a reason in the followup question), and then save the form again.
 Similarly with the recipient data - it may be unknown at the start when you need to randomise, but later it turns out that there are not two separate recipients.
 Again, save the changes and update the relevant notes.